By Paul Taylor

 There is a very strong link between ethnicity and hair loss.

 Caucasians suffer from it more than any other ethnic group.
-But the Inuit people (Eskimos), Native American Indians and Chinese suffer from it the least.
+But the Inuit people (Eskimos), Native American Indians and Asians (including Chinese, Japanese, etc.) suffer from it the least (1).

 This article explains how genetics and diet can account for the huge variations in hair loss between ethnic groups.

-* If you didn't know that, then here’s an interesting email sent in from someone who did read up on the skull expansion theory:
+*¹ If you didn't know that, then here’s an interesting email sent in from someone after they read my skull expansion theory:

-The Inuit face usually has a very flat, broad and steep forehead, like those shown in these photos.
+The Inuit face usually has a very flat, broad and steep forehead, like those shown in the photos above.

 The Inuit people live in small populations and isolated communities.
 This will restrict genetic diversity in offspring.
 Therefore, it follows that similar physical characteristics will be common.
 And the typical Inuit skull shape is one such genetic trait which will be passed on from one generation to the next.

-It should also be noted that the facial features of both the Inuit people and Native American Indians share similarities with the Chinese, and hair loss incidence in Asians is similarly believed to be very low.
+It should also be noted that the facial features of both the Inuit people and Native American Indians share similarities with the Chinese.
+And hair loss incidence in most Asian populations is similarly lower than in Caucasians (2).

 So there's no doubt in my mind that these ethnic groups